jeffleeismyhero/devise-ios-fork/README.md

   <img src="http://s7.postimg.org/donvunte3/0_sign_up.jpg" alt="Sign up view example" title="Sign up view example">
 </p>

-At some point in your app you might want to prepare quick setup for your users and allow them to log in and sign up. **devise-ios** provides a handy view controller, called `DVSAccountRetrieverViewController`, which simplify that process.
-Here is small example how to use it:
+At some point in your app you might want to prepare quick setup for your users and allow them to log in and sign up. **devise-ios** provides a handy view controller, called `DVSAccountRetrieverViewController`, which simplifies that process.
+Here is simple example of usage:

 ```objc
 DVSAccountRetrieverViewController *logInController = [[DVSAccountRetrieverViewController alloc] initWithType:DVSRetrieverTypeLogIn fields:DVSAccountRetrieverFieldEmailAndPassword | DVSAccountRetrieverFieldProceedButton];